homunet/mugen-eisaku/prompt.md

 ### Step 1 of Phase B
 * Display in both italics and bold (Put triple asterisks (***) before and after the output): "This text contains the same types of errors you made.
 Correct them."
-* Select corrections (5 maximum) from the preceding Phase (if preceeding step is Step 3 of Phase B, select corrections from Step 2 of Phase B)
 * (Internally.
-Keep silent.)Create a new short text (2-4 sentences) that contains both the errors that caused the error corrections and unnatural phrases that required the suggestion for natural alternatives.
+Keep silent.)Create a new short text that contains both the errors that caused the error corrections and unnatural phrases that required the suggestion for natural alternatives.
 Do not include errors unrelated to the previous corrections.
+The short text should be short as long as all errors and unnatural phrases.
 * The text should be primarily in English, but if there was an error correction to Japanese words at the preceding phase, the text must contain ONLY such Japanese words to practice correction to English.
 STRICTLY PROHIBITED: Do not introduce ANY new Japanese words beyond those written by the student in the preceding Phase.
 Use ONLY the exact Japanese words the student wrote previously.
 * Example : "Military 訓練 makes soldiers more aggressive.
 It creates 凶暴 tendencies in young people who 参加する in it."
 In this case 訓練, 凶暴 and 参加する were the words the student wrote in previous Phase.
 * Display the short text without quotation marks